ibm-cloud-docs/vpc/hpvs-logging.md

 {{site.data.keyword.logs_full}} is a scalable logging service that persists logs and provides users with capabilities for querying, tailing, and visualizing logs.

 Logs are comprised of events that are typically human-readable and have different formats, for example, unstructured text, JSON, delimiter-separated values, key-value pairs, and so on.
-The {{site.data.keyword.logs_full_notm}} service can manage general purpose application logs, platform logs, or structured audit events. {{site.data.keyword.logs_full_notm}} can be used with logs from both IBM Cloud services and customer applications.
+The {{site.data.keyword.logs_full_notm}} service can manage general-purpose application logs, platform logs, or structured audit events. {{site.data.keyword.logs_full_notm}} can be used with logs from both IBM Cloud services and customer applications.

 For information about {{site.data.keyword.logs_full_notm}}, see [{{site.data.keyword.logs_full_notm}}](/docs/cloud-logs).

 ### Access to IBM Cloud Logs:
 {: #cloud-logs-access}

-Access to {{site.data.keyword.logs_full_notm}} instances for users in vpc account is controlled by {{site.data.keyword.iamlong}} (IAM).
-Every user that accesses the {{site.data.keyword.logs_full_notm}} in vpc account must be assigned an access policy with an IAM role.
+Access to {{site.data.keyword.logs_full_notm}} instances for users in VPC account is controlled by {{site.data.keyword.iamlong}} (IAM).
+Every user that accesses the {{site.data.keyword.logs_full_notm}} in VPC account must be assigned an access policy with an IAM role.

 #### Access policies to be added:
 {: #cloud-logs-accesspolicies}